yazi-rs/yazi-rs.github.io/docs/quick-start.md

   </TabItem>
 </Tabs>

 To use it, copy the function into the configuration file of your respective shell.
+Then use `ya` instead of `yazi` to start.

 ## Keybindings